ibrahim-liaqat/ibrahim-liaqat/README.md

 <div align="center">

-I am a Software Engineer and Full Stack Developer with a degree in Software Engineering from **FAST NUCES**.
-I build backend systems, REST APIs, and full stack web applications using the MERN stack.
-I focus on writing clean code, designing good database structures, and using proper design patterns.
+Software Engineer and Full Stack Developer specializing in backend systems and the MERN stack.
+Graduate of Software Engineering, FAST NUCES.

 </div>